A brief history on required and why the + is gone

-Although we are still very young – we founded our company in the beginning of 2013 – our history started way before the name required emerged.
+Although we are still very young – we founded our company at the beginning of 2013 – our history started way before the name required emerged.

-Karin and Paschi worked together at the web agency insign from 2006 – 2008, while Silvan and myself met at the beginning of our apprenticeship as Mediamatiker in 2006.
+Karin and Paschi worked together at the web agency insign in 2006, while Silvan and I met at the beginning of our apprenticeship as Mediamatiker in the same year.

 A name is born

 In 2009, Karin and Silvan went to atmedia in London and were very inspired by the talks they saw at the conference.
 On a night out with some of the speakers, they decided to start something together and registered the domain required.ch.

 Both Silvan and Karin kept working at Namics, while thinking about their new brainchild required+.